peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 OpenID Connect Core [@OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) {{RFC7519}}.

+Digital Credential:
+: A set of one or more claims about a subject made by a Credential Issuer.

 Credential Issuer:
 : Entity that is responsible for the issuance of the Digital Credentials.
-The Issuer is responsible about the lifecycle of their issued Digital Credentials and their validity status.
+The Issuer is responsible for the lifecycle of their issued Digital Credentials and their validity status.

 Verifier: